Winter storm lashes East Coast with deep snow, high winds

-BOSTON (AP) — A winter storm lashed the Northeast with deep snow and wind gusts near hurricane force Saturday, causing coastal flooding and threatening widespread power outages while forecasters warned conditions would worsen as the day went on.
+BOSTON (AP) — A storm with wind gusts near hurricane force lashed the Northeast on Saturday, dropping heavy snow, causing coastal flooding and threatening widespread power outages while forecasters warned conditions would worsen and then be followed by bitter cold.

-Parts of 10 states and some major population centers — including Philadelphia, New York and Boston — were pummeled by the storm.
-By late morning, more than a foot (30 centimeters) of snow had fallen on parts of New Jersey’s shore and eastern Long Island.
+The nor'easter thrashed parts of 10 states and some major population centers, including Philadelphia, New York and Boston.
+By midday, more than 18 inches (45 centimeters) of snow had fallen on parts of New Jersey’s shore and eastern Long Island.

-Boston, in the nor'easter's crosshairs, could get as much as 2 feet (61 centimeters) of snow.
-Isolated pockets nearby could get as much as 3 feet (1 meter), forecasters said.
-Winds gusted as high as 70 mph (113 kph) on Nantucket Island off Massachusetts and over 60 mph (96 kph) elsewhere in eastern Massachusetts and Rhode Island.
+Areas closest to the Atlantic coast bore the brunt.
+Boston, in the nor'easter's crosshairs, could get more than 2 feet (61 centimeters) of snow.
+Winds gusted at 70 mph (113 kph) or higher at several spots in Massachusetts, including Nantucket Island and Provincetown, at the tip of Cape Cod.

 Most flights into and out of the airports serving New York, Boston and Philadelphia were canceled Saturday, according to FlightAware.
-More than 4,500 flights were canceled across the U.S. Amtrak canceled all of its high-speed Acela trains between Boston and Washington and canceled or limited other service in the region.
+More than 4,500 flights were canceled across the U.S. Amtrak canceled all its high-speed Acela trains between Boston and Washington and canceled or limited other service.

 People are also reading…

-Across the region, residents hunkered down and avoided travel at the behest of government leaders, who warned of whiteout conditions.
+Across the region, residents hunkered down to avoid whiteout conditions and stinging snow hurled by fierce winds.
 Business closed or opened late.

 “My boyfriend is out driving a plow, and I had a bunch of cleaning to do at home, and I want a drink while I’m doing it,” she said, as she called the store to find out if it planned to open at all.
 “It’s a good day to stay inside and clean.”

-In the seaside town of Newburyport, north of Boston near the New Hampshire border, officials strongly encouraged residents living along the shore to move to higher ground.
+Video on social media showed wind and waves battering North Weymouth, south of Boston, flooding streets with a slurry of frigid water.
+Other video showed a street underwater on Nantucket and waves crashing against the windows of a building in Plymouth.

-Video posted on social media showed wind and waves battering North Weymouth, south of Boston, flooding streets with a slurry of frigid water.
-Other video showed a street underwater on Nantucket.
+In the seaside town of Newburyport, near the New Hampshire border, officials encouraged residents along the shore to move to higher ground.

 The storm had two saving graces: Dry snow less capable of snapping trees and tearing down power lines, and its timing on a weekend, when schools were closed and few people were commuting.

-Officials from Virginia to Maine warned people to stay off the roads.
+Parts of 10 states were under blizzard warnings: Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York and New Jersey, along with much of the Delmarva Peninsula in Delaware, Maryland and Virginia.
+Officials in all those states warned people to stay off the roads.

-Rhode Island, all of which was under a blizzard warning, banned all nonemergency road travel starting at 8 a.m.
-Fierce winds blew the snow sideways for hours in Providence.
+Rhode Island, all of which was under a blizzard warning, banned all nonemergency road travel.

-In West Hartford, Connecticut, a tractor-trailer jacknifed on Interstate 84, closing several lanes.
+In West Hartford, Connecticut, a tractor-trailer jackknifed on Interstate 84, closing several lanes.
 Massachusetts banned heavy trucks from interstate highways.

-On New York's Long Island, East Hampton officials reported near-whiteout conditions, as much as 8 inches (20 centimeters) of snow by midmorning and wind gusts of over 50 mph (80 kph).
+New York Gov. Kathy Hochul advised people to stay home as the storm lingered longer than expected, and she warned of below-zero windchills after it passes.
+The state had declared a state of emergency Friday evening.

-“There’s a lot of drifting of snow, so of course we’re urging people not to go out at all, allow the highway crews to do their job,” Town Supervisor Peter Van Scoyoc said.
-“It’s going to be challenging enough without people getting stuck in the roadway.”
+“This is a very serious storm, very serious.
+We’ve been preparing for this.
+This could be life-threatening,” Hochul said.
+“It’s high winds, heavy snow, blizzard conditions — all the elements of a classic nor’easter.”

-In Philadelphia, where 6 inches (15 centimeters) was reported by early Saturday, few drivers ventured onto streets covered in knee-high drifts.
+Police on Long Island said they had to help motorists stuck in the snow.
+New York City expected up to a foot (30 centimeters) of snow by midafternoon.

-Some parts of the Jersey Shore had more than 13 inches (33 centimeters) by midday, the National Weather Service reported.
+In Philadelphia, where 6 inches (15 centimeters) fell by early Saturday, few drivers ventured onto streets covered in knee-high drifts.

 Delaware allowed only essential personnel to drive in two of its three counties.